Miranda Butler

 Miranda is ranked in both public law and immigration:

-Miranda was shortlisted for the Legal Aid Lawyer of the Year’s ‘Newcomer of the Year’ award in 2020.
+Miranda was shortlisted for ‘Legal Aid Barrister of the Year’ at the 2024 Legal Aid Lawyer of the Year Awards.
+In 2023, she was also shortlisted for the Legal 500 UK Bar Awards ‘Immigration 'Junior of the Year' and for the Legal Aid Lawyer of the Year’s ‘Newcomer of the Year’ award in 2020.
 In 2022 Miranda co-founded the Ukraine Advice Project, which provides free legal advice for those fleeing the conflict in Ukraine.
 The Ukraine Advice Project has won numerous awards including the Pro Bono Initiative of the Year at 2022 Advocate Awards.

 Public and Administrative

 • PRCBC and ors v SSHD: a Supreme Court challenge to the significant profit made by the Home Secretary on fees charged to children seeking to register or naturalise as British Citizens.
-Miranda is led by Richard Drabble KC.
+Miranda was led by Richard Drabble KC.

 Human Rights and Civil Liberties